 Kilimanjaro is not for tourists.
 This is a serious mountain, serious climb and one that needs to be respected.
 You need to come prepared, with the right gear and prior training and information to actually enjoy and achieve the summit of Kilimanjaro.

 Give yourself the time to prepare and understand the risks of going to altitude.
 Going too high too fast can be dangerous.
 With less than 50% of people making it to the summit of Kilimanjaro because they are choosing 5 day cheaper climbs.
 The key is the spend 8 days on the mountain to give yourself the best chance of making the summit of Kilimanjaro.
 This will be more expensive due to the high cost of entering Kilimanjaro national park.
 You have to consider what your goal is.
-You want to get to the summit of Kilimanjaro and you want to enjoy it, it is already risky.
+You want to get to the summit of Kilimanjaro and you want to enjoy it, it is already a risky venture.
 Why would you want to be part of the 50% that don’t make the summit.
 Take the extra 3 days on the mountain, this will push your success rate over 90% giving you the best chance at making it to the summit of Kilimanjaro.